wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 		using Android.Util;
 		using Gcm.Client;

-3. Add an instance variable to the `MainActivity` class that will be used to show an alert dialog when the app is running.
+3. Add an instance variable to the `MainActivity` class that will be used to show an alert dialog when the app is running:

 		public static MainActivity instance;